There’s music in the sighing of a reed;

 Jeff’s first solo album, self-effacingly titled “Plank” with Gurf Morlix producing, opened new doors of opportunity and he’s been playing his own gigs from Gruene Hall to Austin hot spots like the Saxon Pub ever since.
 You’ll find him there every Sunday with The Resentments, founded by the late Stephen Burton, a band that has held true to its Austin roots with great players like Plank, Brughes Hughes, Scrappy Jud Newcomb, Miles, Zuniga, and John Chipman.

 Plank’s had songs in a number of independent films; toured with The Courtyard Hounds, a side project of Emily Robison and Marty McGuire of the Dixie Chicks; recorded with Joe Ely on the critically acclaimed CD, ‘Satisfied At Last’ and toured with Joe, helping promote it from Texas to New York City.
-This May he’ll tour again with Ely as they take Texas music to Japan!

 The official Pozo Seco Singers website is where you can purchase the re-release of their final Columbia album, “Shades of Time” @ the best online price available.
 There is a fabulous history of the group tucked inside along with 11 singles like, “I Believed it All”, and “Morning Dew” that never made it on an album before Pie and Don Williams retired the group.